Khaoz-Topsy/Bookstack-sort-shelf-content/README.md

 # Bookstack sort shelf content

+You can use this snippet to sort the books on your shelves as well as sort the shelves in the shelves overview page 🎉.

 ### Reason
 I wanted to be able to sort books within my Bookstack shelf.
 Unfortunately this is not a feature within Bookstack, so I created this little JS snippet to do it.